 Each Tiny Tones class lasts 45 minutes and meets for 8-weeks.
+Summer Sessions are 2 times a week for 4 weeks.
 The Tiny Tones material is cumulative so your child will need to take Tiny Tones 1 before taking Tiny Tones 2.

 $200 per student, per course.
 The course fee includes all materials and of course, all the good times we’ll share together.
 The course fee is to be paid in full at the first class.